fqantonio/aqua/JOURNAL.md

 6. Sand the parts where we applied the repair compound;
 7. Clean with a sponge;
 8. Apply epoxi primer with the paint roller and brush: after preparing we have two hours to apply it;
-9. Wait 1 day and paint: if you can't, Wait 5 days for the paint to become glazed, sand again with 220-grit sandpaper and paint (the sanding is for the paint adhesion;
+9. Wait 1 day and paint: if you can't, wait 5 days for the paint to become glazed, sand again with 220-grit sandpaper and paint (the sanding is for the paint adhesion);
+10. Certify that there are no "holidays": repaint if needed with the primer mix with thinner (not to much, just to loar a little bit the viscosity;
-10. Apply yellow enamel paint (polyurethane plus acrylate) with the roller and the brush:
+11. Apply yellow enamel paint (polyurethane plus acrylate) with the roller and the brush:
     (a) stir well before mixing;
     (b) make half and then the rest if needed: after two hours the rest is not reusable: clean the brush with thinner and throw away the rolls;
 12. Wait two days;
-13. Repaint if needed;
+13. Repaint if needed using a little bit of thinner;
-14. Mount the structure, flag, lights, eletronic and eletrical parts;
+14. Mount the structure, flag, lights, batteries, eletronics and eletrical parts;
 15. Test, test, test and test!

 ## November

-- [ ] Tests
+- [ ] Tests radio, telemetry max distance
+- [ ] Test with a payload of 10kg.
+- [ ] Test in 1 m waves to test the maximum "wake zones" in ports;
 - [ ] Nicla Vision WIFI: print and assemble
+- [ ] Test the WIFI max distance
 - [ ] include calcs for the 4S4P batery in this journal;
+- [ ] Contact enteties for a broad protocol
 - [ ] Put the vynil logos (email entities)
 - [ ] minimum tools
 - [ ] Write the manual with procedures to handle the boat carefully